Chicago School Zone Pedestrian Accident Lawyer

 Some motorists do not respect school zone laws, while others are distracted behind the wheel.
 Over 25,000 children suffer injuries each year in school zone auto accidents, and these incidents cost the lives of 100 innocent child pedestrians annually.

 We owe it to our children to teach them how to travel safely when walking near or crossing roads and to slow down and pay attention when cars are in school zones.

-Rosenfeld Injury Lawyers represents children and adults hit by vehicles in Chicago school zones.
-We invite you discuss your school zone pedestrian accident case with a lawyer who has experience winning these cases.
+The personal injury attorneys at Rosenfeld Injury Lawyers LLC represent children and adults hit by vehicles in Chicago school zones.
+We invite you to discuss your school zone pedestrian accident case with a lawyer who has experience winning these cases.

 Distracted Drivers are a Major Factor in School Zone Accidents